kkinnear/lein-zprint/README.md

 Clojure source files.
 Zprint reformats Clojure source files from scratch, completely ignoring all existing line breaks and white space inside function definitions.
 Lein-zprint will invoke zprint on one or more source files that you specify.

+It will also help you configure a Unix-style code formating filter using the zprint library which you can use directly in your editor.

 Use boot instead of Leiningen?
 No problem, use: [boot-fmt][bootfmt]